 Butter: We love finishing this with butter (traditional or vegan), since the fat adds flavor and an extra silky texture to the finished dish.
 But you can skip it to lower the fat and calories of this recipe if desired.

 You can also build a grain bowl with your favorite cooked grain – like brown rice, white rice or quinoa.
-Then add your cooked cabbage along with fresh greens, protein of choice, fresh or cooked veggies, and your favorite healthy dressing or sauce.
+Then add your cooked cabbage along with fresh greens, protein of choice, fresh or cooked veggies, and your favorite salad dressing or sauce.

 This Recipe Is…